No More “You Never Knows” For Single Women

 Does that networking event sound super lame?
 “But you might meet someone...you never knoooow.”

-Tired on a Friday night because you worked your ass off all week but there are plans, somewhere so you should go?
+Tired on a Friday night because you worked your fingers to the bone all week but there are plans, somewhere so you should go?
 Because what if this is the universe sending you the one and only chance it will ever send you to meet your partner?
 Maybe you just ignore it to go home and relax and watch Russian Doll because you deserve your downtime just as much as anyone else?
 Maybe if you ignore these opportunities to meet people you’ll be single forever and ever and it’ll be all your fault?
 “You never knooooow.”

 Advertisement